slyfox1186/ffmpeg-build-script/AUDIT.md

 prefix, and passed the real pkgconf artifact/version check in six seconds.
 The user's build tree and system installation were not modified by this smoke build.
 Logs and result.json remain in that temporary directory.

+## High severity: deletion races and installation transactions

+Deletion previously validated a canonical path and reopened it by absolute name, allowing an ancestor symlink swap between validation and removal.
+Directory traversal now pins each component with O_NOFOLLOW, compares opened directory identities, and surfaces unexpected errors.
+Tests substitute an ancestor at the open boundary and verify outside data survives.
+Lock acquisition closes descriptors on interruption; ownership checks run under the build lock.
+Noninteractive cleanup no longer upgrades a legacy marker before returning.

+Host locks now fail closed (an intentional correction to the former warn-and-continue behavior).
+Final installation additionally locks the shared prefix inode across users/workspaces for the entire backup/promote/validate/ restore transaction.
+Restoration attempts the remaining programs after an individual command or logging error.
+Contention and partial restoration are covered by regressions.
+Real privileged installation/rollback is unverified.